keu/docs/astro/cli/astro-deployment-airflow-upgrade.md

 ### Usage

 Run `astro deployment airflow upgrade --deployment-id` to initialize the Airflow upgrade process.
-To finalize the Airflow upgrade process, complete all of the steps as described in [Upgrade Airflow on Astronomer Software](https://docs.astronomer.io/software/manage-airflow-versions).
+To finalize the Airflow upgrade process, complete all of the steps in [Upgrade Airflow on Astronomer Software](https://docs.astronomer.io/software/manage-airflow-versions).

 If you do not specify `--desired-airflow-version`, this command creates a list of available Airflow versions that you can select.
 The Astro CLI lists only the available Airflow versions that are later than the version currently specified in your `Dockerfile`.